larean/obsinfo/README.rst

 Conceptually, only the **campaign** and **network** files are OBS-specific.
 The **instrumentation** files and their subfiles could be replaced by existing standards such as RESP files or the NRL (Nominal Response Library).
-The advantage of the obsinfo instrumentation file tree is that 1) it provides a simpler(?) and more standards-compliant way to specify the components and
-2) obsinfo can automatically calculate the sensitivities from these files (using obsPy).
-These files could easily be used to make RESP-files and NRL directories, if so desired.
+However, the obsinfo instrumentation file tree provides a simpler and more standards-compliant way to specify the components, and obsinfo automatically calculates the response sensitivities (using obsPy).
+These files could also be used to make RESP-files and NRL directories, if so desired.

 Python code